 Intrauterine Insemination (IUI)

 Intrauterine insemination (IUI) is the most common form of artificial insemination, which involves the placement of sperm into a woman’s vagina, cervix or uterus by means other than intercourse.
-The second most common form of artificial insemination is intracervical insemination (ICI).
+This is the method TRM uses for artificial insemination.

 For many women, artificial insemination therapy alone is not adequate.
 Artificial insemination is usually performed in conjunction with fertility medications such as clomiphene or gonadotropins to further enhance fertility.

 To have either procedure performed, a woman must have open fallopian tubes.
-Women with blocked tubes are not candidates for IUI or ICI.
+Women with blocked tubes are not candidates for IUI.

 IUI is a procedure performed in the physician’s office that places sperm directly into the uterus.
 First, sperm is obtained from the male partner or donor.
 The sperm is then counted, washed, concentrated and placed into a small syringe.